 Many of us, especially the younger generation, cannot live without a headphone.
-Besides letting us listen to our favourite music without disturbing others (especially when you’re in a train, bus, etc), headphones let music enthusiasts fully enjoy listening to their music and every bit of the instrument played in the background.
+Besides letting us listen to our favourite music without disturbing others (especially when you’re on a train, bus, etc), headphones let music enthusiasts fully enjoy listening to their music and every bit of the instrument played in the background.

 As listening to a headphone is so enjoyable, sometimes we just turn the volume a bit too high.
 Do you know the risks involved when you constantly listen to loud music on your headphone?